Piotr Zieliński: Personal life

+His older brothers Tomasz and Paweł are also footballers.
 On 15 June 2019, Zieliński married Laura Słowiak with whom he has a son, Maksymilian (born 2021).
-In 2021, he passed an Italian language exam at the B2 level at the University of Naples in an effort to obtain Italian citizenship.
+In 2021, he passed an Italian language exam at the B2 level at the University of Naples.
+On 9 January 2023, he was awarded the Father Albert Medal for establishing and funding two children's homes in Lower Silesia.
+On 6 October 2023, Zieliński also formally received the Italian citizenship.
+On 27 December 2023, he became an honorary citizen of Giugliano in Campania.